Aleks NIKOLAÏT

 Art director and multidisciplinary artist - Paris

 I combine digital experimentation and video to create visual narratives, at the intersection of fashion, technology, and contemporary culture.
-My works explores the friction between concepts to create surreal and raw art.
+My work explores the friction between concepts to create surreal and raw art.

 · Short films from my life